studio-neptune/yuuki/README.md

 This is the BOT which was the first Chinese LINE Group Security BOT.

-Since 2018, it turns to an opensource software.
+Since 2018, it turns to be an opensource software.

 ## Introduction